What are Fields?

 enum

-Defines an enumerated list of options for the user to select from.
+Defines an enumerated list of options for the user to select from (single selection).
 The maximum number of options for this list is 100.
+For multiple selections, use enum-list.

 Permit the user to create new options for this specific field.